If you are truly interested in modeling, look for a local agency that doesn’t charge you.posted over 6 years ago

 watching america’s next top model, the only rules that they emphasize are that the fashion industry does have standards especially about height, it you want to be couture runway model you have to be at least 5’9. although some top models are only 5’8. also you have to fit into the sample clothes, because as a model you’re just like a hanger for the garments.

 but now there are all kinds of models, commercial models, catalog, petite, plus size that i think it’s more important to be determined and never give up. some models get rejected for jobs or agencies, it all depends on the “look” that they’re going for, but if you just keep going at it because modelling is your passion then i’m sure nothing can hold you back.posted over 6 years ago

 Modeling really seems to be about matching your look with the agency that wants your look.
 Agencies and individual jobs will have very strict criteria they are looking for in a model including height, body proportions, and overall “look.”
 However, there are many categories of model with different criteria.
 For instance, obviously the criteria for high fashion models are very different from those of a plus-size commercial model or a hand model.
 Try to find the type of model you would work best as: research model types and agency criteria and then take a hard look at yourself to determine where you fit.

 You should also be photogenic.
 (Some people are, some people aren’t and it makes a huge difference if you do any print work).
 Some modeling jobs will require lots of travel or changing your look (cutting your hair, etc) so be sure you’re okay with that, too.
 And personality matters: Be professional and easy to work with (not a diva!), but know your stuff.

 This girl is awesome, and she’s got tonnes of experience.
-Oh, and she’s awesome.posted about 3 years ago
+Oh, and she’s awesome.posted over 6 years ago